On Labor Day: Remembering Those Who Died While Building the Conowingo Dam

 August 3, 1926 (date is estimated).
 An unidentified African-American laborer was bitten by a copperhead snake while clearing ground for the new dam.
 Source: Cecil Whig, August 7, 1926

-February 18, 1927 — Soon after reporting to work, George Graybeal, 35, became sick and went to the office of Dr. Mohr, the Pennsylvania Railroad Company’s physician at Conowingo. where he died.
-He and his father and a brother came from North Carolina to Cecil County to work on the project.
+February 18, 1927 — Soon after reporting to work, George Graybeal, 35, became sick and went to the office of Dr. Mohr, the Pennsylvania Railroad Company’s physician at Conowingo. where he died, he and his father and a brother came from North Carolina to Cecil County to work on the project.

 March 8, 1927 — Adam Gelensky, 42, an employee of the Arundel Corporation was found on the Octoraro Creek Railroad Bridge with both legs severed after begun run over by a train.
 He died about four hours later in Richards’ Hospital.
 The body was turned over to undertaker Patterson of Aikin.
 An effort was being made to locate relatives at Brockville, PA.